 Prescavenging is produced by opening the cell inlet Ci to the high pressure scavenging delivery duct Hi, when a compression wave 9 completes the compression process and accelerates the cell contents to scavenging speed.
-The pre-scavenging receiving duct PHo is so positioned as to receive wave 9 and on arrival this wave causes discharge from the cell to commence.

-By restriction of the cell outlets preferably by using bent back trailing edges as at Co the reflection of wave
+The prescavenging receiving duct PHo is so positioned as to receive wave 9 and on arrival this wave causes discharge from the cell to commence.
+By restriction of the cell outlets preferably by using bent back trailing edges as at Co the reflection of wave 9 as a rarefaction wave can be at least reduced.

-On passing the wall beyond PHo, the cell enters the high pressure scavenging stage H and to prevent the formation of a pressure pulse by temporary flow stoppage the width of the wall is made less than the cell width or less than the width of subsidiary channels if fitted in the outlet end.
+On passing the wall beyond PHo, the cell enters the high pressure scavenging stage H and to prevent the formation of a pressure pulse by temporary flow stoppage the width of the wall is made less than the cell width or less than the width of subsidiary channels if fitted in the outlet end of the cell.